MMansy19/cdss-xray-app/README.md

 **Mahmoud Mansy**
 [GitHub Profile](https://github.com/MMansy19)

+This semi-graduation project was completed in less than one week, showcasing the ability to rapidly develop a complex medical application with clean architecture principles and comprehensive features.

 ---

-Created with ❤️ for improving chest X-ray diagnostics
+Created with ❤️ for improving chest X-ray diagnostics and supporting healthcare professionals